Excel's Norm.s.inv Function Can Be Used To Compute

 4. Risk Management:

 • Quantifying risk: In financial modeling and risk management, NORM.S.INV can help convert probabilities of different events into z-scores for evaluating their relative impact and risk.
-For instance, it could aid in calculating Value at Risk (VaR) which measures the potential loss in value of an asset or portfolio over a specific time period.
+Here's a good example: it could aid in calculating Value at Risk (VaR) which measures the potential loss in value of an asset or portfolio over a specific time period.

 5. Data Transformation: